-battery electric vehicles (BEVs) and
+all-electric miles driven by Ford full battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) customers so far, resulting in an 8 million kg reduction in CO2 compared to gasoline-powered miles.

-(PHEVs) customers so far, resulting in an 8 million kg reduction in CO2 compared to gasoline-powered of Ford vehicles produced in North America have used soy foam seating since 2011.
+of Ford vehicles produced in North America have used soy foam seating since 2011.